Humanist Manifesto II

 Humanist Manifesto II, written in 1973 by humanists Paul Kurtz and Edwin H. Wilson, was an update to the previous Humanist Manifesto published in 1933, and the second entry in the Humanist Manifesto series.
 It begins with a statement that the excesses of National Socialism and world war had made the first Manifesto seem too optimistic, and indicated a more hardheaded and realistic approach in its seventeen-point statement, which was much longer and more elaborate than the previous version.
-Nevertheless, much of the optimism of the first remained, expressing hope that war and poverty would be eliminated.
+Nevertheless, much of the optimism of the first remained in its expressed hope that war and poverty would be eliminated.

-In addition to its absolute rejection of theism, deism and belief in credible proof of any afterlife, various political stances are supported, such as opposition to racism, weapons of mass destruction, support of human rights, a proposition of an international court, and the right to unrestricted contraception, abortion and divorce and death with dignity, ex. euthanasia and suicide.
+In addition to its absolute rejection of theism, deism, and belief in credible proof of any afterlife, various political stances were supported, such as opposition to racism and weapons of mass destruction; support of human rights; a proposition of an international court; and the rights to unrestricted contraception, abortion, antibiotics, divorce, and death with dignity (e.g., euthanasia and suicide).